-A counterbore is a flat bottomed hole that enlarges an existing hole.
+A counterbore is a flat-bottomed hole that enlarges an existing hole.
 It is typically used when a fastener is to be used on a workpiece, the head of which must be either flush with or below the surface of the workpiece.

 Reaming is a process that enlarges a pre-existing hole, usually drilled, utilizing a special reaming tool.
 This ensures a closer tolerance hole than can be achieved by drilling alone.

 Tapping is a process that forms threads in a drilled or reamed hole, usually for screws or bolts.
-The tool used for this process is called a tap.